 New Zealand universities are committed to achieving excellent graduate outcomes for the around 45,300 students who graduate from our universities each year.
 For most of our graduates, a university education is time and money well spent.

 New Zealand university graduates have very high rates of employment by international standards.
 Most end up in degree-level jobs and have exceptionally high levels of employment throughout their careers.
-Research backs up students’ decision-making showing that a university education pays off, with earnings premiums continuing to grow as students move through the workplace and as they achieve higher levels of qualifications.
+Research backs up students’ decision-making, showing that a university education pays off, with earning premiums continuing to grow as students move through the workplace and achieve higher levels of qualifications.